 This page is about a claimed past life of the Americanised Yogananda as William the Conqueror, a Norman king, and someone to shun for most part.
 Something else to shun?
 Faith in claims without a shred of tenable evidence.
-Such claims are better treated as speculation.
+Such claims are better treated as speculation until proved.
 That is how physicists treat propositions at any rate.
-Good claims should be provable, if not proved.
+Good claims ought to be provable, if not proved.
+"Interesting" is seldom good enough.

-Does life go on after death? [◦German research: "Life persists after near-death"]
+Does life go on after death?
+More to go into:

 William and his coming wife